d4rkb4sh8/main/README.md

 All notes can be read with cat or bat/batcat
+This script must be run from tilix/kitty/alacritty terminal emulator

 to run my custom Debian bootstrap on a clean build.
 This build has been tested on Debian stable but should work with other branhces (testing/unstable) and Ubuntu/Kali etc or other debian derivative distros as well.